 I love modern day parables, actually.
 Parables are, according to some Internet expert or the other, short and simple stories that teach lessons.
-So that’s my goal in addition to keeping your attention with a good story.
+So that’s my goal in addition to keeping your attention with a good story now and then.

 I write stories about my travels and current issues from a Western perspective here and on my Facebook page, Dispatches from Out West.
 I love the West and those who live, work, and recreate here.